 These images are depictions of the three basic linear PDEs.
 The Gaussian blurring of images is a 2D application of diffusion.
 The slight geometrical distortions of a soap film can be described by the Laplace equation.
-An acoustic mode of a flat plate is visualized by a Chladni pattern that is related to solutions of the Helmholtz PDE.
+An interference pattern from two point sources is an illustration of a solution to the wave equation.